dgallegos/docker-tutorial/lessons/lesson-2.md

 root@33adde3a571e:/go/src/lesson-2# curl http://127.0.0.1:8080/ping
 {"message":"pong"}
 ```
 Go to the URL [http://localhost:8000/ping]() on host.
 You should see the pong JSON message from both.
+Notice how the curl command on the container uses port `8080`, while the host uses port `8000`.

 Kill the docker container using `ctrl+c` or maybe `ctrl+shift+c`.

 #### 8. Rebuild the Container
-We're going to rebuild our container and point out the problem with rebuilding containers, then the improve our workflow.
+We're going to change code, rebuild our container and point out the problem with rebuilding containers, then improve our workflow.

 Change "pong" response to "kong" in `src/controllers/ping.go`.